Table of Contents

 2.2 Growth Methods

-Metalorganic Vapor Phase Epitaxy (MOVPE) and Molecular Beam Epitaxy (MBE) are the primary techniques for growing high-quality, multi-layer III-V structures.
-These methods allow precise control over composition, doping, and layer thickness at the atomic scale, which is essential for complex multi-junction designs.
+Metalorganic Vapor Phase Epitaxy (MOVPE) and Molecular Beam Epitaxy (MBE) are the primary techniques for high-quality III-V layer growth.
+These methods enable precise control over composition, doping, and layer thickness at the atomic scale, which is critical for complex multijunction structures.

 2.3 Heterogeneous Growth

-Growing materials with different lattice constants (e.g., GaAs on Si) introduces strain.
-Techniques like graded buffer layers or metamorphic growth are used to manage this strain, enabling a wider range of material combinations for optimal bandgap pairing in multi-junction cells, albeit with increased complexity.
+Growing lattice-mismatched materials (e.g., GaAs on Si) introduces strain, leading to defects.
+Techniques like graded buffer layers or metamorphic growth are used to manage this mismatch, enabling access to a wider range of bandgaps for optimal spectrum splitting in multijunction cells.

 3. Design Concepts